 Vietnam.vn - Nền tảng quảng bá Việt Nam

-In the context of increasingly complex climate change, the hot weather mixed with sudden thunderstorms are posing many challenges to the brackish and saltwater shrimp farming industry in Nghe An.
+In the context of increasingly complex climate change, the intense hot weather mixed with sudden thunderstorms is posing many challenges to the brackish and saltwater shrimp farming industry in Nghe An.
 Faced with this situation, the model of shrimp farming in net houses - a technical solution has been proving its outstanding effectiveness.

 Báo Nghệ AnBáo Nghệ An14/07/2025

-Net house model helps shrimp grow stably
+The net house model helps shrimp grow steadily.

 Clip: Xuan Hoang